awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

         securityGroups:
           - <sg-0dff111a1d11c1c11>
         subnet: <subnet-011b111c1f11fdf11>
       ```
+**Note**
+Each subnet and security group combination requires its own custom resource\.
+If you have multiple subnets in the same Availability Zone, use the following command to annotate the nodes in each subnet with the matching config name\.

+      ```
+      kubectl annotate node <node-name>.<region>.compute.internal k8s.amazonaws.com/eniConfig=<subnet1ConfigName>
+      ```

    1. Apply each custom resource file that you created to your cluster with the following command: